mkarneim/pojobuilder/README.md

 ------------

 For compiling the sources Java 6 is required.
-For building the PojoBuilder library you can use the included Ant build script "build.xml".
+For building the PojoBuilder library you can use the included Ant build script ["build.xml"].

 How To Use
 ----------

-To generate a builder class for a POJO (Plain Old Java Object) just annotate its class with
+To generate a builder class for a POJO just annotate its class with
 @GeneratePojoBuilder.
 If you want the generated Builder to use a specific constructor of your POJO then annotate it with @ConstructorProperties and specify the corresponding field names of the parameters.